zoltantoth0409/liferay-portal/modules/sdk/gradle-plugins-target-platform/README.markdown

 # Target Platform Gradle Plugin

-The Target Platform Gradle plugin helps with building multiple projects against a declared an API target platform.
+The Target Platform Gradle plugin helps with building multiple projects against a declared API target platform.
 Java dependencies can be managed with Maven BOMs and OSGi modules can be resolved against a OSGi distribution.

 The plugin has been successfully tested with Gradle 2.5 up to 3.3.